 Doing work yourself is an excuse to buy tools!
 Start small, buy the best tools you can, learn to properly use them, and take care of them.

 "Good Tools" do not have to be the most expensive.
 I often get very good service out of "homeowner" grade tools.
 I favor Craftsman and Stanley Hand Tools, Black and Decker Cordless Tools, Delta Stationary Saws and Sanders.
 These have all given great service, for the money spent.
 I apologize if your favorite brand isn't listed here.
 There are certainly some brands that are better quality.
-I don't dispute that in any way.
+I don't dispute that.
 However, I cannot recommend more expensive tools when something moderately-priced, will work just fine for the typical weekend warrior.

 Rule No.1 – Locking pliers should not be your favorite tool!